 Saying that there are many well known scams and crimes that are associated with drivers that you really should be aware of.

 The vast majority are really low level problems, such as the refusal to turn on the meter as discussed above, and many others are relatively harmless tricks and cons designed to part you with as much of your money as possible as opposed to putting you in any serious harm or danger.

 The infamous ‘tour scam’ is perhaps the most popular, especially with tuk tuk drivers, where you will be driven around a plethora of tourist trap shops, vendors and factories with a ‘one time only sale’ instead of being driven to your desired destination.
 This is usually done in conjunction with a few other common scams such as the gem scam (I seriously can’t believe people still fall for that one) or the ‘attraction is closed’ scam.

 But there are stories too of things taking a turn for the worse, with tuk tuk drivers in particular teaming up with locals and signalling bag snatchers if you look like an easy mark, dropping you off nowhere near your destination and charging you the full fare or in some cases even driving you somewhere out of the way and leaving you vulnerable.
-This is extremely rare and in fact I personally don’t know anyone it has happened to in fifteen years of visiting Thailand, but it is important to keep your wits about you.
+This is extremely rare and in fact I personally don’t know anyone it has happened to in over twenty years of visiting Thailand, but it is important to keep your wits about you.
 Don’t be afraid, just be prepared.

 What can you do about it?

 Being aware of the common scams and their variations is your best bet here, do your research and know all the basics of each scam before you go, and be aware and have your wits about you when or if you use any taxi or tuk tuk in particular.